-Jeweler's White Bronze and Nebula: An innovative new semi-precious metal alloy as a deliberate and specific response to the economic times; but not for the reason or in the manner one may think.
+Jeweler's White Bronze: An innovative new semi-precious metal alloy as a deliberate and specific response to the economic times; but not for the reason or in the manner one may think.

 This new Semi-Precious metal alloy is nickel and lead free as well as Hypoallergenic.